 For many, conceiving doesn't happen in the time frame they expect.
 It can be frustrating, stressful and upsetting.
 New Year could be the perfect time to reconsider options.
-Give yourself the best chance of having a baby in 2019, explains Dr Sonya Jessup from Demeter Fertility.
+Give yourself the best chance of having a baby in 2019.

 - Maintain a healthy lifestyle - Consume a balanced diet (rich in fibre, folate, lycopene and fruits and vegetables), while minimising the consumption of highly processed foods.

 - Stay positive – maintain a positive mindset.

 - Exercise - Moderate physical activity can increase the ability to conceive.

 - Develop a fertility management plan – Having a plan in place allows for maximising natural fertility, and gives yourself the best chance of falling pregnant on your own.

 - Go easy on yourself - Don’t be too strict on yourself or make such dramatic lifestyle changes that the quest to fall pregnant takes the joy out of sex, work, socialising and everyday pleasures.